themrsung/storefront/README.md

 ## Features

--   Custom state management library for optimal performance
+-   Custom state management for optimal performance

 -   Generalized template to suit any type of products